-Students in Grades 3-8 will be taking the Pennsylvania System of State Assessment (PSSA) exams in April/May 2022.
-Additionally, any student currently enrolled in and finishing a Keystone course (Algebra I, Literature, or Biology) in grades 7-12 will be assessed on the Keystone Exams in mid-May.
-Please note, any students needing to retake a Keystone exam in May will be notified by their students’ building administration by April 20, 2022.
+Students in grades 3-8 will take the Pennsylvania System of State Assessment (PSSA) exams in April/May 2024.
+Additionally, any student currently enrolled in and finishing a Keystone course (Algebra I, Literature or Biology) in grades 6-12 will be assessed on the Keystone Exams in mid-May.
+Please note, any students needing to retake a Keystone exam in May will be notified as soon as possible.

 The dates of testing are summarized in the table below for your convenience.
 During these dates, we ask that you make efforts to allow your child to be in school the full day to keep disruptions to their testing at a minimum.
 Vacation requests during this period are not permitted to be excused, as participation is a requirement of the state for students in eligible grades.

 The only exception to this will be for families celebrating religious holidays.
 This year, the state testing window coincides with Passover.
 Families wishing to defer their child’s testing until after Passover should reach out directly to their child’s principal to make arrangements to make up for any missed testing sections.
 The state assessment window officially closes on May 10, 2024, at which time all assessments and make-up exams must be submitted.
 We will work closely with any impacted families.

 English Language Arts